arun-apad/cookpad_sandwushi/README.md

 - **Section 6:**  Notes on how the model can be used in production and what modifications would be necessary to deploy it into a useful product.

-The code and instructions to run the project using a docker image directly or using a dockerfile or using git are available at INSTAL INSTRUCTIONS.
+The code and instructions to run the project using a docker image directly or using a dockerfile or using git are available at https://github.com/arun-apad/cookpad_sandwushi/blob/master/ReadMe_For_installation.md

 ## **Section 1**